Best Jack Stands: Be Confident When Lifting Your Vehicle

 Q: What do I do if a jack stand fails?

 Plan in advance.
 After jacking up your vehicle, put one of the removed wheels in a solid section underneath the vehicle.
 If the jack fails and the vehicle drops, it won't fall completely to the ground.
 This could save your life.

 Our pick for the best jack stands is the Torin Big Red Steel Jack Stands: 6 Ton Capacity, 1 Pair.
 They can accommodate between two and 12 tons and are constructed of solid steel.
 They're also durable and rust-resistant.

-For a more budget-friendly option, consider the OTC Stinger 3 Ton Jack Stands - Pair.
+For a more budget-friendly option, consider the Pro-Lift T-6903D Double Pin Jack Stand.